ContemporaryHippie/Sphynx-python/README.md

-# Sphynx-python
+# Hone-python
-The Python back end for Sphynx.
+The Python back end for Hone.